ktap/ktap/doc/tutorial.md

 This function is the underlying interface for the higher level tracing primitives.

 Note that the `eventdef_info` argument is just a C pointer value pointing to a userspace memory block holding the real `eventdef_info` structure.
-The structure defintion is as follows:
+The structure definition is as follows:

     struct ktap_eventdef_info {
 	int nr; /* the number to id */